$\cF$-functional and geodesic stability: Kahler-Ricci soliton and -functional

-As a direct consequence, we can obtain an upper bound for Perelman's $\mu$-functional and Kahler Ricci soliton, if exists, maximizes the $\mu$ functional, without invariant assumption.
-Recall Perelman's W-functional is defined as
+As a direct consequence of Theorem \ref{T-noninvariant}, we can obtain an upper bound for Perelman's $\mu$-functional and Kahler Ricci soliton, if exists, maximizes the $\mu$ functional.
+Recall Perelman's W-functional \cite{Perelman01} is defined as

+where $R$ is the scalar curvature of the metric $g$.
 On Fano manifolds, however, it is more convenient to let $\tau=1/2$ and it is also convenient using (complex) geometric quantities which differ only by multiple of a constant.
 Hence we consider $W$-functional on $(M, [\omega_0])$ by

 with the normalization condition

 And the $\mu$-functional is defined to be